HotelreservationsystemAlpStay/Alpstay/README.md

 ### 1. As and admin, I want to update missing information in bookings
 Als Admin möchte ich alle Buchungen bearbeiten können, um fehlende Informationen zu ergänzen (z.B.
 Telefonnummer).

+Through using user story 8, all bookings were gathered and used to display. the admin can choose a booking and alter the telefon number of the booking.

 ### 2. As a guest, I want to see my booking history
 Als Gast möchte ich auf meine Buchungshistorie zuzugreifen ("lesen"), damit ich meine kommenden Reservierungen verwalten kann.